PritenMakwana44/unfiltered-anime/README.md

 4. Issue: No 404 error page
 Potential fix: Add 404 error page and add to URL.py.

+5. Issue: Back to top button displayed on all pages including signup, signin and sign out.
+Potential fix: Needs more research

 # Deployment

 ## Deployment of Project: